 Every SKU in your inventory is not equal.
 Some drive the majority of your revenue and deserve your tightest controls.
 Others barely move and are quietly consuming storage space, capital, and management attention that would be better directed elsewhere.
-SKU classification tells you which is which — in 10 minutes, using data you already have.
+SKU classification tells you which is which.
+In 10 minutes.
+Using data you already have.

 The method is called ABC analysis.
 It is the most practical inventory prioritization tool available to operations managers, and it requires nothing more than a spreadsheet and your last 12 months of sales data.